Sandalabad

-Sandalabad (سندل اباد) (Note: Also romanized as Sandalābād) is a village in Aladagh Rural District of the Central District of Bojnord County, North Khorasan province, Iran.
+Sandalabad (سندل اباد) (Note: Also romanized as Sandalābād) is a village in Aladagh Rural District of the Central District in Bojnord County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,839 in 409 households.
 The following census in 2011 counted 3,344 people in 868 households.
 The 2016 census measured the population of the village as 4,354 people in 1,120 households.
 It was the most populous village in its rural district.